xpack-dev-tools/qemu-arm-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 LTS 64-bit, macOS 10.15 (Intel) and 11.6 (Apple Silicon).

-For `qemu-system-arm` and `qemu-system-aarch64`, the tests consist in simple, non-graphical, semihostig apps.
+For `qemu-system-arm` and `qemu-system-aarch64`, the tests consist in simple, non-graphical, semihosting apps.
 The binaries are borrowed from µTest++ and are available from the [tests](https://github.com/xpack-dev-tools/qemu-arm-xpack/tree/xpack/tests) folder.